jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/experiences/experience-5-four13.md

                         I was the only one working on my first project in the company so it seemed to me that I was free to do whatever I wanted with the codebase.
                     </p>
                     <p>
-                        I noticed that there was a test module in the project, but it was empty.
-So I decided to find a way where that I can create tests for the tasks assigned to me.
-I needed to re-structure things
+                        There was a test module in the project, but it was empty.
+I thought to myself, "Maybe the original developer wanted to create tests but did not have time to create it; let me try".
+The codebase was not structured to be testable, so I decided to re-structure things...
                     </p>
                     <div class="mb-3">
                         <table>